High School Course Offerings

 AP Calculus AB

 The curriculum for AP Calculus AB is equivalent to a first-semester college calculus course.
 Topics covered include limits, derivatives, applications of derivatives, integrals, and applications of integration.
 This is a college-level math course that includes many abstract mathematical ideas.
-Upon completion of AP Calculus AB, students are placed into AP Calculus BC as long as course prerequisites are met.

 Duration: 2 Semesters